jessecravens/jessecravens.com/source/_posts/2015-08-20-fitc-toronto-2015-and-joining-invision.markdown

 <a href="http://invisionapp.com"><img class="imgL200" alt="Jesse Cravens FITC 2014" src="/images/invisionapp-logo.png"></a>

-This was a very different model than building software within an enterprise, maintaining and/or augmenting legacy systems, or having frameworks and tools prescribed to you by the weight o f enterprise processes and architectural directives.
+This was a very different model than building software within an enterprise, maintaining and/or augmenting legacy systems, or having frameworks and tools prescribed to you by the weight of enterprise processes and architectural directives.
 This was exciting because, as I said before, the freedom fueled growth, the healthy, self-directed type of growth.

 So why did I leave?
 Another opportunity was presented to me that sparked a deep curiosity because in some ways the problem set was the antithesis of my work at [frog](http://frogdesign.com), a product suite and engineering team that was being challenged to scale to millions of users.
 I knew that their challenge would help me grow too, and fill in even more gaps.